Ernest E. Evans: Battle off Samar

 The Johnston successfully attacked the Japanese heavy cruiser Kumano, hitting the heavy cruiser with at least 45 5-inch (127 mm) shells, before Evans ordered the torpedo battery to be launched.
 At least one, but more likely two or three hit Kumano's bow, blowing it clean off, forcing Kumano out of the battle alongside the heavy cruiser Suzuya to escort the crippled warship.
 However, celebration was cut short as Evans and his staff were severely injured when Johnston was suddenly blasted almost simultaneously by three 18.1-inch (46 cm) shells and three 6.1-inch (155 mm) shells from the battleship Yamato at a distance of 20,300 yards.
 In particular, a 6.1-inch (155 mm) shell from Yamato's secondary battery hit the bridge, which blew off two of Evans's fingers and his entire shirt.
 Despite severe injuries, Evans refused pain killers, instead directing all medical attention to Johnston's crew.

 Evans ordered the crippled but not sunk Johnston to continue on, briefly engaging the heavy cruiser Haguro and the battleship Haruna.
 Noticing the escort carrier Gambier Bay under fire, Johnston briefly fired on the heavy cruiser Chikuma, but was engaged by a destroyer line led by the light cruiser Yahagi.
 Shell fire left Johnston dead in the water and without a functioning gun.
 Johnston sank at 10:11, and the destroyer Yukikaze (under Lieutenant Commander Masamichi Terauchi) closed to point blank range, not for an attack, but to salute both Johnston and the crew for their bravery.

 The fate of Johnstons captain was never conclusively established, and remains the subject of continuing conjecture among the ship's survivors.
 Some say that he was hit by Japanese naval shellfire; others that he was able to jump into a damaged motor whaleboat.
 Terauchi later claimed he saw Evans in a lifeboat returning the salute that the Yukikazes crew rendered as they sailed past.
 What is known is that he was seriously wounded during the battle; that he lived long enough to give the order to abandon ship; and that he was not among those rescued.
 Evans was posthumously awarded the Medal of Honor for his material contribution to the decisive victory won in Leyte Gulf, and shared in the Presidential Unit Citation awarded his group for this action in which he was killed.
+Evans was reported to be on deck ordering to abandon ship, this was the last time he was ever seen.